You see, that Obama is on his way to Fort Campbell, Kentucky.

 That's the biggest increase since February.

-It's it's the convoluted way that they are tabulating how many jobs are available to be had and a number of other tricky manipulations.
+It's the convoluted way that they are tabulating how many jobs are available to be had and a number of other tricky manipulations.

 The Wall Street Journal says here that the mixed data was not what analysts expected.